-Parents coming to the school to check students out, must come to the main office.
+Parents coming to the school to check students out, must come to the attendance office.
 A parent checking a student out does not in itself constitute an excused absence.
-Upon returning to school from checking out or from an absence, the student must present a note stating the reason for the absence, from a parent, doctor or legal authority, to the office, then an excused or unexcused absence slip will be issued to the student.
+Upon returning to school from checking out or from an absence, the student must present an excuse.
 Three parent notes per nine weeks will be allowed for check-ins/check outs, as long as the time in or out doesn't result in the student missing 51% or more of the school day.
-If the student misses 51% or more of the day, a doctor excuse or one of the seven (7) parent notes for absences (with an acceptable excuse) must be used.
+If the student does miss 51% or more of the day, a doctor excuse or one of the five (5) parent notes for absences (with an acceptable ins/check outs, as long as the time in or out doesn't result in the student missing 51% or more of the school day.
+If the student does miss 51% or more of the day, a doctor excuse or one of the five (5) parent notes for absences (with an acceptable excuse) must be used.
 Parent notes for check ins/check outs not resulting in the student missing 51% of the day or more are not counted against parent notes for absences.

 A student will have three (3) school days or 72 hours after returning to school to bring a note, and after that, the absence will be unexcused.
 If no note is offered, the absence will be unexcused.
 All notes will be kept on file and marked valid or invalid upon the date and time of receiving the note.
-Students will not be able to make up missed work if absence is unexcused.
-(A phone call or the mere fact that a parent signs a student in or out cannot be accepted as an excuse for an absence, check-ins, or check-outs.
-We must have a written note to file.)
+A phone call or the mere fact that a parent signs a student in or out cannot be accepted as an excuse for an absence, check-ins, or check-outs.
+We must have a written note to file.